 How to Apply

-Applications for Fall 2017 now open!
+Applications for Fall 2017 are now closed

 A Class of 24 students is admitted to the Dental Hygiene program once each year in the fall.

 As of the fall of 2016, we are now offering a Bachelor of Science in Dental Hygiene/Master of Dental Therapy program.
 Using this same application below, you can choose to apply to Dental Hygiene only, Dental Therapy only or both programs.
 Click here for more information about Dental Therapy.

 Please complete both Step 1 and Step 2

 For applicants who have never attended the University of Minnesota